-The directors assess whether the use of going concern is appropriate, ie whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the charitable company to continue as a going concern.
-The directors make this assessment in respect of a period of at least one year from the date of authorisation for issue of the accounts and have concluded that the academy trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the academy trust's ability to continue as a going concern.
-Thus they continue to adopt the going concern basis of accounting in preparing the accounts.
+When preparing the accounts the directors assess whether the charitable company can continue as a going concern.
+The directors make this assessment in respect of a period of at least one year from the date of authorisation for issue of the accounts.
+The directors have concluded that the trust has adequate resources to continue in operational existence for this period, thus they have adopted the going concern basis of accounting in preparing the accounts.